kean/articles/2018-01-12-creating_views.markdown

 }
 ```

-The functions that define styles are applyied in their original order, which can be used to make styles "cascade" the way they do in CSS:
+The functions that define styles are applied in their original order, which can be used to make styles "cascade" the way they do in CSS:

 ```swift
 UILabel(style: Style.Label.body, { $0.textColor = .white })